chnm/crdh-jekyll/_essays/v01-12-the-two-diseases-are-so-utterly-dissimilar.md

 Clemow, Frank. *The Cholera Epidemic of 1892 in the Russian Empire*.
 London: Longmans, Green, and Co., 1893.

-Cordell, Ryan.
+Cordell, Ryan, and David A. Smith.
 "Reprinting, Circulation, and the Network Author in Antebellum Newspapers." *American Literary History* 27, no. 3 (2015):
 417--445.